osg-htc/osg-htc.github.io/_events/throughput-computing-2024.md

 ---
-short_title: Registration is Open for Throughput Computing 2024
+short_title: You are Invited to Attend Throughput Computing 2024
-title: Registration is Open for Throughput Computing 2024
+title: Join Us at Througnput Computing 2024, July 8 - 12, in Madison

 layout: events
 published: true